JetBrains/compose-multiplatform/tutorials/Window_API/main.md

 ## Window attributes

-Each window has 9 parameters listed below, all of them could be omitted and have default values:
+Each window has 9 parameters, all of them could be omitted and have default values:

-1. title - window title
+1. title – window title
-2. size - initial window size
+2. size – initial window size
-3. location - initial window position
+3. location – initial window position
-4. centered - set the window to the center of the display
+4. centered – set the window to the center of the display
-5. icon - window icon
+5. icon – window icon
-6. menuBar - window context menu
+6. menuBar – window context menu
-7. undecorated - disable native border and title bar of the window
+7. undecorated – disable native border and title bar of the window
-8. events - window events
+8. events – window events
-9. onDismissEvent - event when removing the window content from a composition
+9. onDismissEvent – event when removing the window content from a composition

-An example of using window parameters at the creation step:
+An example of using window parameters in the creation step:

 ```kotlin
 import androidx.compose.desktop.AppManager